Slurm

 Options:

-requests a specific number of logical CPUs.
-Defaults to four CPU cores.--mem
+-crequests a specific number of logical CPUs.
+Defaults to four CPU cores.--memrequests a specific amount of memory.--gpus-per-taskrequest GPUs in one of the following formats:numbermodelmodel:number

 - minutes:seconds